jabdor/Generative_AI_Receipt_Parsing/README.md

 ## Future Ideas

-- Add better logging
+- Add better logging and exception handling
-- Create an executable script
 - Perform a status page check prior to starting the script
+- Needs more testing across different types of receipts
+- It would be cool to be able to parse out tax, tips, etc.
+- There are still scenarios where chat gpt has issues accurately finding all items.
+More tuning should be done.